uauramenezes/library-app/README.md

 * Open Library Search API

 ## Motivation
-The objective of this project was to practice TypeScript, Bootstrap and the use of a third party API to make a bigger project that could be turned into a simple CRUD application.
+The original objective of this project was mainly to learn how to use a third-party API.
+And also to practice TypeScript and Bootstrap.

+The secondary objective was to turn it into a simple CRUD application with authentication.

 It makes use of:
 * React, and React Hooks, for the DOM manipulation and update,